Codeinwp/ninja-forms-sendinblue/readme.txt

 == Description ==

-This extension integrates Ninja Forms with SendinBlue by providing an option for your customers to signup for your newsletter lists while submitting a form.
+This extension integrates Ninja Forms with SendinBlue Newsletter by providing an option for your customers to signup for your newsletter lists while submitting a form.

 = Features =